Identity Providers for External Identities

 Facebook: When building an app, you can configure self-service sign-up and enable Facebook federation so that users can sign up for your app using their own Facebook accounts.
 Facebook can only be used for self-service sign-up user flows and isn't available as a sign-in option when users are redeeming invitations from you.
 See how to add Facebook as an identity provider.

-Direct federation: You can also set up direct federation with any external identity provider that supports the SAML or WS-Fed protocols.
-Direct federation allows external users to redeem invitations from you by signing in to your apps with their existing social or enterprise accounts.
-See how to set up direct federation.
+SAML/WS-Fed identity provider federation: You can also set up federation with any external IdP that supports the SAML or WS-Fed protocols.
+SAML/WS-Fed IdP federation allows external users to redeem invitations from you by signing in to your apps with their existing social or enterprise accounts.
+See how to set up SAML/WS-Fed IdP federation.

 Adding social identity providers